NOC-OI/git-novice-old/_episodes/09-conflict.md

 > > ~~~
 > > {: .output}
 > >
-> > The conflict message here is mostly the same as it was for `aberpubs.csv`, but
+> > The conflict message here is mostly the same as it was for `places.csv`, but
 > > there is one key additional line:
 > >
 > > ~~~